ucan-wg/spec/README.md

 ### 2.1.2 Delegation-Time

 The moment at which a delegation is asserted.
-This MAY be captured via an `iat` field, but is generally superfluous to capture in the token.
+This MAY be captured by an `iat` field, but is generally superfluous to capture in the token.

 ### 2.1.3 Invocation-Time